-- (A) Assisting the Board in its oversight of (i) the integrity of the consolidated financial statements of the Company, (ii) the Company's compliance with legal and regulatory requirements, (iii) the independent auditor's qualifications and independence, (iv) the performance of the Company's internal audit function and independent auditors, (v) the Company's internal control over financial reporting, (vi) the Company's development and implementation of policies and procedures governing enterprise risk assessment and management, and (v) compliance with ethical standards adopted by the Company. - (B) Deciding whether to appoint, retain or terminate the Company's independent auditors and to pre-approve all audit, audit-related, tax and other permissible services, if any, to be provided by the independent auditors. - (C) Preparing the disclosure required by Item 407(d)(3)(i) of Regulation S-K and the report required by the Securities and Exchange Commission (the "SEC") rules to be included in the Company's annual proxy statement.
+- (A) Assisting the Board in its oversight of (i) the integrity of the consolidated financial statements of the Company, (ii) the Company's compliance with legal and regulatory requirements, (iii) the independent auditor's qualifications and independence, (iv) the performance of the Company's internal audit function and independent auditors, and (v) the Company's internal control over financial reporting. - (B) Deciding whether to appoint, retain or terminate the Company's independent auditors and to pre-approve all audit, audit-related, tax and other permissible services, if any, to be provided by the independent auditors. - (C) Preparing the disclosure required by Item 407(d)(3)(i) of Regulation S-K and the report required by the Securities and Exchange Commission (the "SEC") rules to be included in the Company's annual proxy statement.